ofeksadlo/AutoPlayer/README.md

 If you choose a video that's name includes for example "S01E01".
 The player will try to find the next eposide.
 In the folder of the clip you chose.
+And will play it automatically as soon as the eposide finishes.

 # Why I made this Player
 I watch 2 series almost all the time which is The Big Bang Theory and How I Met Your Mother.